sabof/es-windows/README.md

 # es-windows
 This package allows "advanced" layout manipulations with three key presses.
-In an arbitrary layout, it can swap two windows, make a window occupy the full side of a frame, which is impractical using standard commands.
+In an arbitrary layout, it can swap two windows, make a window occupy the full side of a frame, and perform other operations which are impractical using standard commands.
 It also provides a conveninet API for creating interactive layout manipulation commands.
 The interface is based on Dimitri Fontaine's `switch-window`

 The follwing commands are available: